10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Cost of Revenue

 Cost of revenue includes payment processor fees and hosting expenses.
-Cost of revenue also includes expenses associated with payroll, employee benefits, stock-based compensation, other headcount-related expenses associated with operations personnel supporting revenue-related operations, consulting costs, and amortization expense related to our capitalized internal-use software.
+Cost of revenue also includes expenses associated with payroll, employee benefits, stock-based compensation, other headcount-related expenses associated with operations personnel supporting revenue-related operations and logistics, consulting costs, and amortization expense related to our capitalized internal-use software.

-In certain transactions where our shipping services are elected by sellers, we enable shipping of items purchased from the seller to the buyer.
+In certain transactions where our shipping services are elected by sellers, we facilitate shipping of items purchased from the seller to the buyer.
 The difference between the amount collected for shipping and the amount charged by the shipping carrier is included in cost of revenue in our consolidated statements of operations.
-We enable fulfillment and shipping, but do not own or manage inventory.
+We facilitate fulfillment and shipping, but do not take ownership of or manage inventory.

 Sales and Marketing